 CHAMPLAIN INVESTMENT PARTNERS

-2022-2023

-Sustainability Report
+2024 Sustainability Report

 Contents

 3 Commitment to Sustainability

 - 4 Firm Overview

 - 5 About Us

 - 6 Culture & Values

 - 7 Fundamentals

-8 Social: Internal Initiatives
+Social: Internal Initiatives

-- 9 Diversity, Equity, & Inclusion Vision Statement
+- Diversity, Equity, & Inclusion Vision Statement

 - 10 Employee Demographic Data

 - 11 Employee Development

+8

+9

 - 12 Compensation, Benefits, Hiring & Onboarding

-- 13 Champlain Summer Fellows Program
+- 13 Champlain Fellows Program

 - 14 Champlain Scholarship Program

 15 Social: External Initiatives

 - 16 Community Ventures

 - 21 Sustainability Partnerships

-22 Environmental
+- 22 Environmental

-- 23 Our Office
+23 Our Office

-- 25 Carbon Credits & Renewable Credits
+25 Carbon Credits & Renewable Credits

 28 Governance

 29 Enterprise Risk Management

 Our Investment Process

 - 34 Investment Goals

 - 35 Investment Process

 - 36 ESG Policy

-33

 38 Appendix

 39 SASB Framework Alignment

-All information and data shown as of December 31, 2022 unless otherwise noted.
+All information and data shown as of December 31, 2023 unless otherwise noted.
 Certain data contained in this presentation is based on information obtained from sources believed to be accurate, but Champlain Investment Partners [Champlain] cannot guarantee the accuracy of such third party information.
 No assurance can be given that Champlain's investment objectives will be achieved or that an investor will receive a return of all or any portion of his, her, or its investment with Champlain.
 Investment results may vary substantially over any given time period.

 Commitment to Sustainability

 We believe companies that are managed for long-term success naturally incorporate many sustainability factors into their business model and planning.

-In recognition of the importance of these issues and because we have a corporate mindset for continuous improvement, Champlain's Sustainability Committee continues to ensure that we effectively develop and promote policies and programs, including those related to diversity and inclusion, in a manner consistent with our goal to be a responsible corporate role model and community leader.
+In recognition of the importance of these issues and because we have a corporate mindset for continuous improvement, Champlain's Sustainability Committee continues to ensure that we effectively develop and promote policies and programs in a manner consistent with our goal to be a responsible corporate role model and community leader.

-In the past 12 months, highlights of this program include:
+Ongoing initiatives that highlight our sustainability efforts are:

-- Champlain's Personal Development Program (page 11) was piloted in 2022 in support of our goal to make sure all employees have equitable opportunities for growth.
+- Champlain's Personal Development Program (page 11) supports our goal to make sure all employees have equitable opportunities for growth.

-- Champlain's Scholarship Program (page 14) was established in 2022 and builds upon the theme of our DEI and Community Ventures efforts: empowerment through education.

-Ongoing initiatives that are cornerstones of our sustainability efforts are:

-- Champlain's Summer Fellows (page 13) continues to build a network of local high school students, including those who identify with groups historically underrepresented in the asset management industry, through professional and financial education.
+- Champlain's Fellows (page 13) continues to build a network of local high school students, including those who identify with groups historically underrepresented in the asset management industry, through professional and financial education.

+- Champlain's Scholarship Program (page 14) builds upon the theme of our DEI and Community Ventures efforts: empowerment through education.

 - Champlain's Community Ventures Committee (page 16) continues to oversee partnerships with organizations dedicated to improving the quality of life in Chittenden County and the greater Vermont community.

 - Champlain's Sustainability Partnerships (page 21).

 We see sustainability considerations not only in all aspects of our company but also integrated with the due diligence inherent to our investment process.
 As investors, we understand the value not only of the products made and/or services provided by our holdings but also the importance of how these are delivered to the end client.
 Further, we remain scrutinous of a team's culture, management, and Board of Directors as those groups can influence capital allocation.
-Ineffecient capital allocation often produces pain and/or opportunity costs throughout a community.
+Inefficient capital allocation often produces pain and/or opportunity costs throughout a community.

-We look forward to ongoing dialogue regarding sustainability, such discussions can only help us become better investors and more helpful members of the community.
+We look forward to ongoing dialogue regarding sustainability; such discussions can only help us become better investors and more helpful members of the community.

 Kindly yours,

 Judith W. O'Connell Managing Partner & CEO

-Acon T. Brogman
+Ann T. Bright

 Scott T. Brayman Managing Partner & CIO